crowl0gic/ffmpeg-nvidia/README.md

 ```
 event_extpipe_put: pipe ffmpeg -y -f ... <filepath> not created or closed already
 ```
-This is a [known issue](https://github.com/Motion-Project/motion/issues/1659) with Motion and won't impact actual functionality
+This is a [known issue](https://github.com/Motion-Project/motion/issues/1659) with Motion and won't impact actual functionality.
+As of 4/6/2023, the fix has been merged into the main release branch.

 1. From the /etc/motion configuration directory, set aside a camera configuration for testing purposes.
 Load it in /etc/motion/motion.conf
 2. Use the following settings to dump Motion's video output to a file